ollieri3/bach-stack/README.md

 ## 🚧 Getting Started / Documentation (Coming Soon )

-- Add notes on .env.example file (or do it automatically using remix start scripts).
+- Add notes on .env.example file (or copy it automatically using remix start scripts).
+- make the database name configurable, currently defaults to "app".

 ## Deployment